d3rp/d3rp.github.io/content/blog/refactoring.rst

 ..
 With an existing code base, refactoring is the way we decrease maintenance cost.

 Refactoring is the way we decrease maintenance cost of an existing code base.
-**And we can see refactoring as an optimization problem.**  If we are thoughful, we can make it an easy optimization problem.
+**And we can see refactoring as an optimization problem.**  If we are thoughtful, we can make it an easy optimization problem.

 .. **Refactoring is an optimization problem.
 And we can make it an easy or a difficult one.**